aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

 ## Task 2: Create the virtual network gateway

+In this task, you will create the virtual network gateway, you're setting up an Azure Virtual Network Gateway to enable connectivity for your virtual network.

 1. On any Azure Portal page, in **Search resources, services and docs (G+/)**, enter **Virtual network gateways**, and then select **Virtual network gateways** from the results.

 1. On the Virtual network gateways page, select **+ Create**.